Congratulations on your pregnancy!!! I am so happy for you and only wish you the best in your pregnancy journey.

 9. Butter Up!

 I wish I listened!
 I didn’t start moisturizing my tummy until mid-second trimester when my pregnancy marks started to appear!
 Its actually better to moisturizing as soon as you find out you are pregnant.
-Heck, my roommate started using my body butter to moisturize her abs and she wasn’t even pregnant!
+My roommate at the time also started using my body butter to moisturize her abs and she wasn’t even pregnant!

 10. Determine when you will announce your pregnancy.